-Currently over 2071 hotels participate in the program including the hotels at the Walt Disney Resort in Florida where we stayed on our trip.
-There are three Clean the World recycling centres across North America located in Orlando, Las Vegas and Hong Kong.
+Currently, over 2071 hotels participate in the program including the hotels at the Walt Disney Resort in Florida where we stayed on our trip.
+There are three Clean the World recycling centers across North America located in Orlando, Las Vegas and Hong Kong.
 Any hotels looking to participate in the program can find out more here.

 How can you help?

 There are a lot of ways people of all ages can get involved with Clean the World.

 Financial donations of any amount can be made to Clean the World to help provide disaster relief kits for children.

 Corporations, youth groups, schools, and individual families are invited to volunteer at the Orlando and Las Vegas soap recycling centers.
 Anyone wishing to help can check the volunteer calendar or email firstname.lastname@example.org for more information.
 Kids must be 8 to be able to volunteer.
 Kids 8 to 15 must be accompanied by an adult.
 You can volunteer for as little as three hours and do something great while enjoying your vacation.

 Kids, schools, companies and just about anyone else can help Clean the World by organizing soap drives.
 Clean the World is only able to accept unused and unwrapped soaps from regular people like you and I. Clean the World can also accept soaps and bottled shampoos that have been collected in your travels but remain unused.
 Once the soap is collected, Clean the World distributes it to local homeless shelters or sends it to one of 45 countries in their disaster relief program.

 The One Project